tanmaypardeshi/CSC-510-Project3-PopcornPicks/README.md

 Together, let's make PopcornPicks the ultimate movie companion!
 PopcornPicks is more than just code; it's a passion for cinema, and we invite you to be a part of this exciting journey.
 Start exploring, sharing, and discovering movies like never before with PopcornPicks!
 Let's make movie nights extraordinary together!

+## Contact Us

+If you have any concerns or questions related to PopcornPicks, you can reach out to us at popcornpickv2@gmail.com

 ## License